SHARE THE ARTICLE

 5. Technological Innovations: Emerging technologies, including AI and machine learning, enhance the ability to process and optimize resolution spectrum data.

-For instance, during a satellite imagery project, cloud cover or poor lighting can reduce spatial resolution.
+For instance, when collecting satellite imagery, cloud cover or poor lighting can reduce spatial resolution.
 Advanced processing techniques can mitigate these challenges, ensuring accurate results despite adverse conditions.

 Measuring and Analyzing the Resolution Spectrum